DV

 Strategy & risk

-ARCC is a business development company, while BXSL is a business development company.
-Beta is 0.618 for ARCC and 0.421 for BXSL, indicating BXSL is less volatile relative to the market.
+ARCC is a business development company built around BDC exposure, while BXSL is a business development company built around BDC exposure.
+Beta is 0.62 for ARCC and 0.422 for BXSL, making BXSL the less volatile of the two by this measure.

 Enjoyed this page?